reshmabidikar/slate/source/includes/_account.md

 Returns a list of account tag objects.

-## Move a given child credit to the parent level
+## Transfer a given child credit to the parent level

 **HTTP Request**